BRIEF BIO

 ARTISTIC PRACTICE (selected)

-Scheherazade’s Sea: continuing journey 2021, a multi-media interactive immersive digital installation and ‘live’ performance; and practice-based research on alternative performative approaches for artists with sensory and medical disabilities.
-Creation Grant, National Arts Council Singapore; Creative Collaboration, ART:DIS.
+Scheherazade’s Sea: continuing journey 2021, a multi-media, multidisciplinary digital work incorporating ‘live’ performance, accompanying a groundbreaking practice-based research on alternative performative approaches for artists with sensory and neurological functioning differences, and medical disabilities.

 Clement Space @ Suwon, Suwon Art Museum, South Korea, 2020.